tektoncd/pipeline/docs/tutorial.md

 - [Docker for Desktop](https://www.docker.com/products/docker-desktop): a version that uses Kubernetes 1.11 or higher.
 At the time of this document, this requires the *edge* version of Docker to be installed.
 A known good configuration specifies six CPUs, 10 GB of memory and 2 GB of swap space
 - The following [prerequisites](https://github.com/knative/build-pipeline/blob/master/DEVELOPMENT.md#requirements)
 - Setting `host.docker.local:5000` as an insecure registry with Docker for Desktop (set via preferences or configuration, see the [Docker insecure registry documentation](https://docs.docker.com/registry/insecure/) for details)
+- Passing `--insecure` as an argument to Kaniko tasks lets us push to an insecure registry
-- A local Docker registry: this can be run with
+- Running a local (insecure) Docker registry: this can be run with

 `docker run -d -p 5000:5000 --name registry-srv -e REGISTRY_STORAGE_DELETE_ENABLED=true registry:2`